sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - nlp-table.md

    - Sensible compares the two concatenations using the OpenAI Embeddings API.

-5. Sensible creates a full prompt for GPT-4 that includes the top-scoring table, page hinting data, and your prompts.
+5. Sensible creates a full prompt for the LLM (GPT-4) that includes the top-scoring table, page hinting data, and your prompts.
 For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).
-The full prompt instructs GPT-4 to restructure the best-scoring table based on your column descriptions and your overall table description.
+The full prompt instructs the LLM to restructure the best-scoring table based on your column descriptions and your overall table description.

 6. Sensible returns the restructured table.